 The off-ramp integrated control module will incorporate ramp queue delay and its impact on freeway mainline traffic into the arterial signal timing module to ensure the proper balance between these two roadway systems.
-The on-ramp integrated control module will extend the functions of the local arterial signal optimization module and concurrently account for on-ramp flow delays in the system-wide signal control process.
+The on-ramp integrated control module extends the functions of the local arterial signal optimization module and concurrently account for on-ramp flow delays in the systemwide signal control process.
 All of the aforementioned modules with a prespecified overall control objective naturally form the single-interchange integrated operational module.

 The single interchange control system can be extended to cover multiple interchanges if the freeway queue, due to both heavy mainline volume and off-ramp spillback, reaches upstream on-ramps.
-Effectively controlling such congestion patterns, however, is a much more complex problem: the performance of the entire traffic system must be maximized from the corridor management perspective, and potential detour routes might also require identification to balance the traffic volume between the primary commuting freeway and alternative routes.
-Since the compliance of drivers with control strategies and guidance information is one of the most critical issues determining the effectiveness of corridor-level operational strategies, we propose leaving the study of such an extension for a future project.
+Effectively controlling such congestion patterns, however, is a much more complex problem.
+The performance of the entire traffic system must be maximized from the corridor management perspective, and potential detour routes might also require identification to balance the traffic volume between the primary commuting freeway and alternative routes.
+Since the compliance of drivers with control strategies and guidance information is one of the most critical issues determining the effectiveness of corridor-level operational strategies, this study cannot cover this level of development and will leave such an extension for a future project.

-Figure 0-1 Key System Modules
+Figure 3-2 Key System Modules